After Pressure: Mahalakshmi Kannappan: Art Paris 2026

 Press release

-Mahalakshmi Kannappan's work has been exhibited extensively in Singapore, India, Indonesia, the Philippines, and Japan.
-The artist has had solo exhibitions, notably at the Gajah Gallery (Singapore) and the Srishti Gallery (Hyderabad, India), and her work has been presented at numerous fairs, such as Art SG, Art Jakarta, SEA Focus, and several editions of the India Art Fair in Mumbai and Delhi.
+Mahalakshmi Kannappan’s work has been exhibited extensively across Singapore, India, Indonesia, the Philippines, and Japan.
+She has held solo exhibitions, notably at Gajah Gallery (Singapore) and Srishti Art Gallery (Hyderabad, India), and her work has been presented at numerous art fairs, including Art SG, Art Jakarta, S.E.A.
+Focus, and several editions of the India Art Fair in New Delhi and Mumbai.

 Cuturi Gallery’s Art Paris 2026 presentation will be on view at Booth I8, Grand Palais, 7 avenue Winston Churchill, 75008 Paris, from 9-12 April 2026.